As a patient in a hospital in New York State, you have the right, consistent with law to:

 - Understand and use these rights.
 If for any reason you do not understand, or need help, the hospital MUST provide assistance, including an interpreter.

-- Receive treatment without discrimination as to age, race, color, religion, sex, national origin, disability, sexual orientation or source of payment.
+- Receive treatment without discrimination as to age, race, color, religion, sex, national origin, disability, sexual orientation, gender identity or gender expression or source of payment.
+Individual cultural and personal values, beliefs and preferences will also be respected.

 - Receive considerate and respectful care in a clean and safe environment free of unnecessary restraints.